Our interactive customer service indicators

 No-one wants to have to complain about their energy supplier, and if you do, you want them to resolve your problem as soon as possible.
 Ofgem, Citizens Advice and the Ombudsman publish complaints statistics.
 The separate statistics show how many complaints suppliers receive, how many complaints Citizens Advice handle, weighted by the seriousness of the complaint, and how many complaints are accepted by the Ombudsman after failing to be resolved by the supplier.
 This helps to show a full picture of the customer’s complaint from start to finish.

 The complaints data is provided by suppliers.
 As of July 2018, suppliers are required to submit complaints data to us on a monthly and quarterly basis.
-See our published guidance on submitting customer complaints data.
+See our guidance on submitting customer complaints data.
 They also publish domestic complaints data on their websites, including their 'top 5' reasons for complaints and the measures they are taking to improve how they handle customer complaints.
-The six largest suppliers have voluntarily published quarterly domestic complaints data since 1 October 2012, and many smaller suppliers have done so from 1 April 2013.
+The six large legacy suppliers have voluntarily published quarterly domestic complaints data since 1 October 2012, and many smaller suppliers have done so from 1 April 2013.
 At present, we generally cover suppliers with at least one full year of data.
-We expect to publish complaints data from all suppliers in the market from summer 2019.
-Missing data points in the complaints charts are due to suppliers failing to make the information available in time for our publication update.
-We have investigated Scottish Power and nPower for breaches of the Complaint Handling Standards Regulations 2008.
+Missing data points in the complaint charts are due to suppliers failing to make the information available in time for our publication update or due to cases where we have asked suppliers to resolve data discrepancies.

 Sometimes you might need your supplier to provide you additional support, for example by helping you to repay an energy debt.
 These indicators compare how well suppliers support their customers.